lorebrt/modelmirror/README.md

 ```

 This tells ModelMirror:
-1. Create an instance using the class registered with schema "service" v1.0.0
+1. Create an instance using the class registered with id "service"
 2. Pass `"name": "My Service"` as a constructor parameter

 ### Singleton References - Reuse Instances Anywhere